 In recent years the leader of the negro community in New York have complained that the city's police force has intimidated negroes; beaten them; arrested them for the slightest provocation.

-In recent years the leader of the negro community in New York have complained that the city's police force has intimidated negroes; beaten them; arrested them for the slightest provocation.
+Background: In recent years the leader of the negro community in New York have complained that the city's police force has intimidated negroes; beaten them; arrested them for the slightest provocation.
 In short they claim the police force has, and still is, treating the negro in New York unfairly.

 The negro leaders have been urging the city to setup a special civilian board, made up of leading responsible city citizens, to investigate charges to police brutality.
 The police force, headed by Commissioner Michael Murphy, is opposed to the establishment of such a board and threatened to resign if the city sets one.